-Continue to make BLM administered lands available for needed rights-of-way where consistent with local comprehensive plans, Oregon Statewide planning goals and rules, and the exclusion and avoidance areas identified in this RMP.
+Continue to make BLM-administered lands available for needed rights-of-way where consistent with local comprehensive plans, Oregon statewide planning goals and rules, and the exclusion and avoidance areas identified in this Resource Management Plan.

 Ensure that all rights-of-way for hydroelectric development are consistent with the Northwest Power Planning Council guidance, which recommends prohibiting future hydroelectric development on certain rivers and streams with significant fisheries and wildlife values.

 Where consistent with local comprehensive plans and Oregon's statewide planning goals and rules, BLM-administered lands will continue to be available for needed rights-of-way.
 Utility/transportation routes (for electric transmission, as distinguished from electricity distribution or facilities; pipelines 10 inches in diameter or larger; significant canals, ditches and conduits; railroads; communication lines for interstate use; federal and state highways; and major county roads) will be confined to existing and other previously designated corridors, which are shown on Map 12.
 Communication facilities will be allowed on existing communication sites, also shown on Map 12.